Phil S. Gibson: Honors and legacy

 In May 1946, he was on a short list of possible appointments by President Harry S Truman to become Chief Justice of the United States.
 In 1955, the University of Missouri conferred on Gibson an honorary doctor of law degree.

 Personal life

 On June 3, 1922, Gibson married Jessie Lee Parkhurst in Chicago, Illinois.
-After her death on September 8, 1951, he re-married to Victoria Gibson.
+After her death on September 8, 1951, he remarried to Victoria Gibson.
 Phil Gibson's son, Blaine, shares his name with Gibson's younger brother, and is a self-professed adventurer and explorer who has discovered much of the debris from Malaysia Airlines Flight 370.